It is now over five years since we embarked on the project of researching the names on the Dewsbury Cenotaph in Crow Nest Park.

-We are particularly proud that seven men who died post-discharge and were not initially commemorated as war casualties by the Commonwealth War Graves Commission have now been added to the records after we were able to prove that their deaths were attributable to war service.
-Two more names are currently pending approval.
+We are particularly proud that eight men who died post-discharge and were not initially commemorated as war casualties by the Commonwealth War Graves Commission have now been added to the records after we were able to prove that their deaths were attributable to war service.
+One more name is currently pending approval.

 We have tried wherever possible to find photographs of the men, mainly from newspapers but we are grateful to families who have sent us copies from their family collections.

 Another objective was to include on the profiles a photograph of their headstone or their name on a memorial to the missing.
 With the exception of those buried or commemorated in Iraq, we have managed to obtain these from a number of contacts throughout the world and the work of our own volunteers who have visited the war cemeteries and memorials.

 It is imperative that the memory of those who paid the supreme sacrifice will not be forgotten and that future generations will continue to pay homage in the words chosen by Rudyard Kipling from Ecclesiasticus 44:14 “Their Name Liveth for Evermore”.

 If anyone has any further information they would like to share with us or would like to know more about these men, please use our contact form.